DonTseTse/bash_commons/testing.md

 The module maintains a range of global variables to keep track of a test session in between function calls:
 - `$test_counter` and `$test_error_count` are initialized to *0* by [initialize_test_session()](#initialize_test_session)
-  and incremented for every test respectively every failed test by [check_test_results()](check_test_results#), which uses them inside its testing result messages as well
+  and incremented for every test respectively every failed test by [check_test_results()](check_test_results#), which uses them inside its test result messages as well
 - the expected results of a test are kept in `$expected_return` and `$expected_stdout`.
 They are set via [configure_test()](#configure_test) and compared to the actual test outcome in [check_test_results()](#check_test_results)
-- a test session can have a name which is kept in `$test_session_name` and is used in the introduction and conclusion messages
+- `$test_session_name` stores the session name; it's used in the introduction and conclusion messages

 ## Function documentation
 If the pipes are not documented, the default is: